These Port Melbourne Psychologists Are Helping Children With Excessive Anxiety or Worry to Feel More in Control And Less Stressed

 “Children can definitely benefit from having a ‘safe place’ to open up about their feelings, but by itself that is not enough to help them overcome their challenges.
 They need very specific, practical help.”

-Each psychologist has postgraduate training in educational psychology and experience working in schools.
+“Each psychologist on our team has postgraduate training in psychology and experience working in schools.
 And each is an expert in children’s learning, wellbeing and development.”

 “Privacy and confidentiality are important, especially for older children and teenagers to feel comfortable, but parents still play a vital role and the best outcomes usually come from a team effort.”